Yemen Arab Republic: Living standards and medicine

 The standard of living in the Yemen Arab Republic was very low.
 The country had a very low average life expectancy, with 37 years on average for men and 38 for women.

 Education

 Secretarial Training Institute in Yemen Arab Republic, 1979.

-The poor economy and corruption within the government did not allow for the creation of adequate education Most North Yemenis had no education.
-In 1985, adult illiteracy was over 80 percent (compared to 2 percent illiteracy in south Yemen), and most children were not in school.
+The poor economy and government corruption did not allow for the creation of an adequate education system, and most North Yemenis had no education at all.
+In 1985, adult illiteracy was over 80 percent (compared to 2 percent illiteracy in south Yemen), and less than 40% of children were enrolled in school.